mitghi/jetro-dart/README.md

 ## Install

 `jetro_dart` ships as a **Dart Native Assets** package (Dart `hooks` protocol).
-End users do not have to deal with the cdylib at all — the build hook resolves it automatically.
+End users do not have to deal with the cdylib at all, the build hook resolves it automatically.

 ### From pub.dev (consumers)